wbamberg/idl-reference/docs/nsINavHistoryObserver.md

 to see whether an empty string is "null" or not (it will always be an
 empty string in either case).

-@param aURI
-       The URI of the page.
-@param aPageTitle
-       The new title of the page.
-@param aGUID
-       The unique ID associated with the page.

 #### Parameters ####